 Drawing on the insights of political theory, documentary, and ethnographic field methods, this project based service learning course explores the multiple meanings of service, citizenship, and community, in local, regional, and global contexts.
 Particular attention is paid to issues of power and powerlessness as it relates to race, class, gender, disability, and sexual orientation.
-Even years Fall.
+See department chair.